Our top pick for

 The EBITDA is a measure of a IDACORP's overall financial performance and is widely used to measure a its profitability.

 |Gross profit TTM||$519.7 million|

 TTM: trailing 12 months

 There are currently 1.1 million IDACORP shares held short by investors – that's known as IDACORP's "short interest".
 This figure is 5.7% up from 1.1 million last month.

 There are a few different ways that this level of interest in shorting IDACORP shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against IDACORP.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against IDACORP.

 Find out more about how you can short IDACORP stock.

 Recently IDACORP has paid out, on average, around 56.46% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 2.7% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), IDACORP shareholders could enjoy a 2.7% return on their shares, in the form of dividend payments.
 In IDACORP's case, that would currently equate to about $2.8 per share.